This blog may contain affiliate links. Read our disclosure policy for more info.

 This trail is more of a scramble to the top and once you’re on the trail just keep climbing till you reach the ridgeline.
 From here you can either hike back down or continue along the ridge for a little while before returning.

-There isn’t much info online about hiking Panorama Ridge however, this blog, this blog, and this 10 Adventures guide outline lots of things you need to know before you go.
+There isn’t much info online about hiking Panorama Ridge however, this blog, this blog, and this 10 Adventures guide do outline lots of things you need to know before you go.
 This trail should only be attempted by experienced hikers with scrambling experience.

 If you’re looking for a beginner’s scramble trail, then Heart Mountain Horseshoe Loop is a good hike located just outside of Canmore.